Volume 4, Issue 1 (4-2012) jorar 2012, 4(1): 0-0 | Back to browse issues page

 Send citation to:

-Kiani F, Samavatyan H, Mahdizadeh E S. Evaluation efficacy of safety trainings about employees’ preparation to deal with stressful situations. jorar 2012; 4 (1)
+Kiani F, Samavatyan H, Mahdizadeh E S. Evaluation Efficacy of Safety Training about Employees’ Preparation to Deal with Stressful Situations. jorar 2012; 4 (1)

 URL: http://jorar.ir/article-1-112-en.html

 INTRODUCTION: Developing strategies for dealing with stressful and critical situations are very important.
-In traumatic conditions, firstly people must understand that preventive measures can be beneficial to deal with in this situation (reducing perception of safety helplessness); secondly, they have the expertise and skill to deal with these conditions (increasing perception of safety self-efficacy).
-This research was carried out to evaluate effectiveness of safety trainings on employees’ perceived safety self-efficacy and helplessness.
+In traumatic conditions, people must first understand that preventive measures can be beneficial in dealing with these conditions (reducing perception of safety disability) and then, they have the expertise and skill to deal with these conditions (increasing perception of safety self-efficacy).
+This research was conducted to investigate the effectiveness of safety training on self-efficacy and perceived safety helplessness of employees.

-METHODS: About 204 individuals (101 in experimental group and 103 ones in control group) completed the perceived safety self-efficiency and perceived safety helplessness scales of Cohen, Kamarck & Mermelstein (1983) before a 4-hour safety training course in Isfahan Steel Company.
-Only the experimental group participated in this training course.
-This questionnaire almost implemented approximately 30 days after training for both groups.
-The results were compared using descriptive indexes and covariance.
+METHODS: In this research, a total of 204 people (101 in experimental and 103 ones in control group) completed the questionnaires of Perceived Safety Self-efficiency and perceived safety helplessness scales of Cohen et al (1983) before a 4-hour safety training course in Isfahan Steel Company.
+Only the experimental group participated in this training course and approximately 30 days later, it was administered again to members of both groups.
+Finally, the results of the experimental and control groups were compared using descriptive and covariance statistics.

-FINDINGS: Comparison between two groups showed that safety trainings had a significant effect on reducing the perceived safety helplessness of employees; but had no significant effect on perceived safety self-efficacy improvement.
+FINDINGS: According to the findings, the comparison between the two groups showed that safety training had a significant effect on reducing the perceived safety disability of employees, but it did not have a significant effect on improving their perceived safety self-efficacy.

-CONCLUSION: The results of this research maintain the importance of safety trainings evaluation and its effectiveness determination on variables related to the occupational accidents.
+CONCLUSION: The results of this research support the importance of evaluating the efficiency of safety training and its effectiveness on the variables related to occupational accidents.

 Add your comments about this article : Your username or Email: